MistahSanta/Carcari/README.md

 1) Using a PHP server (Recommended):
     - Download the PHP Server extension from VS code and right click on 'index.php' to Serve the project

 2) Manually install php server and use the command line.
-Run 'php <filename>' to run a small php code for testing purpose
+Run 'php <path_to_filename>' to run a small php code for testing purpose